iSOLveIT/protege_owl/_sources/index.rst.txt

   some instances of the Pizza class and set the value of the data property hasCaloricContent.
 One of the advantages of Protégé is that it is highly customizable to your specific requirements and work style.
-There are many views that are available that aren’t included in the default Protégé environment because it would be too cluttered.
+There are many views that are available that aren't included in the default Protégé environment because it would be too cluttered.
 In addition, all of the views that you have already used can be resized, removed, or added to existing tabs.
 You can also create completely new